tomtaranto/DeepReinforcementLearning/README.md

-# An implémentation of Line World and Grid World in python.
+# An implementation of Line World and Grid World in python.
 #### This repo contains a few algorithms for policy evaluation and value iteration.